Thomas Sanders (American football)

-Thomas Derrick Sanders (born January 4, 1962) is an American former professional football running back in the National Football League (NFL) for six seasons for the Chicago Bears and Philadelphia Eagles.
-He was selected by the Bears in the ninth round of the 1985 NFL draft with the 250th overall pick.
+Thomas Derrick Sanders (born January 4, 1962) is an American former professional football player who was a running back in the National Football League (NFL) for six seasons with the Chicago Bears and Philadelphia Eagles.
+He played college football for the Texas A&M Aggies and was selected by the Bears in the ninth round of the 1985 NFL draft with the 250th overall pick.
 He was a member of the Bears team that won Super Bowl XX following the 1985 NFL season.
-He was also a member of the "Shuffling Crew" in the video The Super Bowl Shuffle.
-He played college football at Texas A&M University.
+He was also a member of the "Shuffling Crew" in the video "The Super Bowl Shuffle".